amitgoswami1027/CognitiveTechnology/README.md

 * Application - 'Now that I picked one thing to do, I can now actually do it'
 * Multitasking is an illusion.

+* For example, a Soar program for playing chess would have an initial state that described the board and the positions of the pieces.
+Its operators would supply knowledge about how to transform a state by moving a piece.
+Knowledge about the desiredstates would describe what it means to win the game: checkmate.

 ![image](https://user-images.githubusercontent.com/13011167/84102103-2c32d300-aa2d-11ea-89e6-cfd083edabfb.png)

 Real world example: We are building an agent to play a simple video game.
 The locations of the enemies and our player's health